 Unfortunately, Patrick devotes much of the book’s second half to explaining various progressive betting patterns and other systems that have been shown to be marginal at best.
 As an example, Patrick advocates using the “any craps” bet as a hedge throughout the craps book, but any craps expert with an interest in math can tell you that this bet offers an unbeatable house edge of 11.11 percent.

 He also spends several sections on the subject of streaks, wrongfully advising readers to “chart a table” tracking previous results.
 Like most gamblers of his generation, for Patrick, Lady Luck is a legitimate force to be reckoned with, and he believes that observing patterns and trends can help him accurately predict the results of upcoming rolls.
 This is nonsense to be sure, so savvy readers would be wise to skip through these passages.

 As an introduction to the game of craps, both from a technical and personal standpoint, “John Patrick’s Craps: Walking Out a Winner” is a quality read.
 Even some of the strategy advice is sound, so just take care to discard the chapters about betting systems and charting tables.

 Hailing from the bygone era of grizzled road gamblers, John Patrick has been involved in the gambling industry for more than 50 years.

-Determined to never again find himself failing financially, Patrick committed himself to mastering a new method of efficient money management.
+Determined never again to find himself failing financially, Patrick committed himself to master a new method of efficient money management.
 As he recounted later about his strategic shift, “I don’t win a lot, but more importantly, I don’t lose a lot.
 I know what it’s like to lose because I was so good at it.
 It ain’t a good feeling.”